freebasic/fbc/FreeBASIC/readme.txt

       not a Windows 3x/9x/NT/XP/etc command-prompt), the CWSDPMI server (http://clio.rice.edu/cwsdpmi/csdpmi5b.zip) must be on your PATH
       environment variable (note: FreeDOS comes with it already installed).

+Debugging:

+  o The debugger is in the bin\win32 or bin\dos directories (the GDB.EXE file), for
+    the Windows and DOS versions respectively.
+It usually comes already installed in most Linux distros.

+    (Note: all commands should be typed without quotes and then [return] must be pressed.)

+    - Compile the sources using the -g cmd-line option to add debug support.

+    - Load it in GDB using: "gdb myapplicationname.exe"

+    - Set the arguments to the application been debugged using:
+      "set args arg1 arg2 argn".

+    - If the executable isn't in the same directory of the source files where it was compiled, type: "directory path/to/my/application/sources".

+    - Place a breakpoint in the first line using: "b main".

+    - Type "r" to start the application.

+    - Type "n" to step over function calls.
+Keep pressing [return] to skip

+to the next line.

+    - Type "s" to step into function calls.
+Same as above.

+    - Type "c" to continue execution until the next breakpoint.

+    - Use "disp ABC" to display the contents of a variable called "abc" (notes: 1> all in uppercase, GDB isn't case insensitive, 2> undeclared variables or the ones with suffixes like % & ! # $ can't be displayed).

+    - Use "watch ABC" to stop each time a variable called "abc" is changed.

+    - Type "q" to quit.

+    - Use "r" again to restart the application.

+    - Type "help" to see a list of commands.

 Most Important Features: